100 Photos That Kids Born After 2000 Will Never Understand

 Having Shag Carpeting Throughout Your House (1970s)

 Covering your floors wasn’t as simple as popping into Pottery Barn and picking up a rug in the 1970s.
-Your house—apart from the patterned linoleum in your kitchen—was covered in shag carpeting in a variety of earthy tones, from moss to pumpkin to, of course, leopard.
+Your house—apart from the patterned linoleum in your kitchen—was covered in shag carpeting in a variety of earthy tones, from moss to pumpkin.

 Teasing Your Hair to Get Farrah Fawcett Waves (1970s)